 Walk with a Doc -- Advancing Wellness through Nature

-To help highlight the connection between the outdoors and health, DCNR is joining with Walk with a Doc, the Pennsylvania Medical Society, and Geisinger for the first ever series of statewide Walk with a Doc -- Advancing Wellness through Nature events during Trails Month in September.
+To help highlight the connection between the outdoors and health, DCNR is joining with Walk with a Doc, the Pennsylvania Medical Society, and Geisinger for the statewide Walk with a Doc -- Advancing Wellness through Nature events during Trails Month in September.

 Pennsylvania’s events are a part of the international Walk with a Doc program.

 In communities around the globe, doctors gather at least once a month to give a brief presentation on a health topic and then lead participants on a walk at their own pace.